-Another common question people are asking is “how to cash a check”
+A common question people are asking is “how to cash a check.”

 This search has more than doubled since 2004.

 Depending on where you choose to cash your checks, there are a few steps to complete the task.
-The following graphics give a step-by-step play of cashing checks at a bank.
+The following items give a step-by-step play of cashing checks at a bank.

 Where to cash a check?